ADITYATORNEKAR/TelecomDatabase/README.md

 The repository consists of the following:

-1) Detailed Report for execution and idea of the project
+1) Detailed Design & Project Report for execution and idea of the project
 2) MS Visio Design
 3) SQL queries file
+4) Project Presentation